NeymarJohn/grpc_working/README.md

 - Create a Java client that accesses the Java server.
 - Create a Go client that accesses the same Java server.
+- Update the service with a streaming RPC.

 The complete code for the example is available in the `grpc-common` GitHub repository.
 We use the Git versioning system for source code management: